shackenberg/Image-Moments-in-Python/README.md

     image = imread('myimage.png',flatten=1)
     cv2.moments(image)

 For some reason, some of the central and normlized differ to OpenCV.
 Please let me know, if you find the error.
+One have to check how OpenCV does the calculations in modules/imgproc/src/moments.cpp

 Further reading:
 - https://en.wikipedia.org/wiki/Image_moment